 No assessment can be regarded as absolute.
-Future breaking up or refit, repair or rebuild of vessels may reveal materials concealed during the assessment, which were not accessible at the time of the Survey.
+Future refurbishment or refit, repair or rebuild of buildings may reveal materials concealed during the assessment, which were not accessible at the time of the Survey.

-The register is made up of relevant information gathered on site plus Coffey' assessment of risk and assignment of action ratings.
+The register is made up of relevant information gathered on site plus an assessment of risk and assignment of action ratings by Coffey.
 Reference to photographs, where available, is made in the register along with sample identification and analysis results, where applicable.
 Sample analysis results from previous assessments may be utilised and referenced in this register.